jessepav/lacygoill-wiki-backup/awk/awk.md

 ### How is it possible?

-For awk, an  assignment is an expression  – with the side-effect  of assigning a value to a variable.
+For awk, an  assignment is an expression  – with the side effect  of assigning a value to a variable.

 ---